birlorg/pythonTutorial/04-numbers.rst

 >>> 5 >= 6
 >>> 16 * 2 == 32

-Decimal numbers are handled in the 'decimal' module in python, and are not directly covered in this introduction.
+Decimal numbers are handled in the :mod:`python:decimal` module in python, and are not directly covered in this introduction.